NellowTCS/HTMLRunner/README.md

 ### Single File
 Due to the Webpack build being rather large, I recommend using the website, but you do you :D.
+Formatting isn't working in the Web Version currently.

 ### Local Installation